gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `StartParameter.colorOutput` property has been deprecated and will be removed in Gradle 3.0.
 You should use the `consoleOutput` property instead.

+### Tooling API model properties

+- `EclipseProjectDependency.targetProject` has been deprecated, use `EclipseProjectDependency.target` instead.

 ## Potential breaking changes

 ### Gradle implementation dependencies are not visible to plugins at development time